yhs0602/documentation/docs/getting_started.rst

 Native: In-Source
 ------------------

-This guide gets you started on multiple platforms.
+This guide gets you started using |RLT| natively on multiple platforms (Docker / Ubuntu / WSL / macOS).

 - **Step 1**: :ref:`Clone the Repository <clone-repository>`
 - **Step 2**: :ref:`Run Container (Docker only) <run-docker-container>`